Skip to main content

 6 mentions Positive Neutral Negative

-• “As much as a few people complain about microtransactions and short campaigns, the focus on multiplayer is what the majority of players want at the end of the day.”
+• “As much as a few people complain about microtransactions and short campaigns, at the end of the day, this is what the majority wants.”

-• “We often criticize titles for lacking story modes, single-player content, DLC, and microtransactions, yet we only recognize the real gems when we find them for a few euros long after their release.”
+• “We often criticize titles for lacking story modes, single-player content, DLC, and microtransactions, but we only recognize the real gems when we find them for a few euros long after their release.”

 • “It's not fun to face a strong enemy with a bunch of ads that can constantly knock you out of cover for 3-5 seconds while your character is staggered.”